siteline/swiftui-introspect/README.md

 ### Keep instances outside the customize closure

 Sometimes, you might need to keep your introspected instance around for longer than the customization closure lifetime.
-In such cases, `@State` is not a good option because it will result in large memory consumption due to memory leaks.
+In such cases, `@State` is not a good option because it produces retain cycles.
 Instead, SwiftUI Introspect offers a `@Weak` property wrapper behind the Advanced SPI:

 ```swift
 import SwiftUI